Freddie Freeman Player Props: Dodgers vs. Mets

-On Saturday, Freddie Freeman (.659 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 7:15 PM ET.
+Freddie Freeman -- with a slugging percentage of .610 in his past 10 games, including three home runs -- will be in action for the Los Angeles Dodgers against the New York Mets, with Max Scherzer on the mound, on July 16 at 1:40 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Mets.
+He had a hitless performance in his previous game (0-for-4) against the Mets.

 Freddie Freeman Game Info & Props vs. the Mets